dreamcatcher-tech/network/Inbox/2025-09-14 1345 cooperative faces.md

 make a new codex face by using url params which act as args, so you can prompt the agent faces ? can list all the faces on the agent.

+could make an entry script that takes some specific args in as url params, which get sanitized by the internal proxy. so if we allow those args, we can pass thru thru to tmux, or to the face in question ?

+Each face should have its logs available in a backstage read only ttyd view